zyonzarhaf/book_notes/functional_programming/grokking_simplicity.md

     });
     return newArray;
 }

 ```

-- Filter: A function that that creates a new array based on an existing array, but only containing elements that matches a specified condition.
+- Filter: A function that creates a new array based on an existing array, but only containing elements that matches a specified condition.
 In other words, it creates a subset of the elements of an array:

 ```javascript

 function filter(array, f) {
     const newArray = [];
     forEach(array, function(element) {